Sunday, 29 October 2017

 By the time she was taken to hospital, x-rayed and taken to a ward it was about 10.30 in the morning – more than seventeen hours after Ally called NHS 24.
 And indeed it turned out that she had a broken hip.
 However she was not able to have an operation for another three days because she had to wait for the blood thinning medication to pass out of her system.
 So annoying - and dangerous for her.

 After the operation she was really poorly, and the doctors told us that she might not pull through.
-David and Chanel visited her several times from Dundee, and Jamie and Aisling then flew home from New Zealand to see her.
-I must admit that, even though they came home for a very serious situation, it was wonderful to see them both!
+Davie and Chanel visited her several times from Dundee, and Jamie then flew home from New Zealand to see her.
+I must admit that, even though he came home for a very serious situation, it was wonderful to see him!
 Grandma has now started to recover, I’m very glad to say.
-Jamie, Alasdair and David and their lovely girlfriends have been absolutely devoted to her and have visited her constantly; I’m extremely proud of them.
-Jamie also liaised closely with her doctors while he was here (he and Aisling flew back to New Zealand on Saturday).
+Jamie, Alasdair and Davie have been absolutely devoted to her and have visited her constantly; I’m extremely proud of them.
+Jamie also liaised closely with her doctors while he was here (he flew back to New Zealand on Saturday.)
 We have all been doing our best to amuse her and cheer her up but she is feeling very low, because her recovery is very slow.
 It is a bit concerning that she is not able to walk with a zimmer yet more than three weeks after her operation; most of the other elderly ladies on her ward are making much quicker progress than her, probably due to her age.
 However she gets physiotherapy every day and is now learning to stand and to move from her bed to the chair.
 So Grandma is our principal priority and concern just now, but lots of other things have been happening too ....